 Great Britain is one of the most successful nations in the history of the sport, winning more than 230 medals over the 80 years of Olympics, World and European Championships.
 Indeed, some of the world’s greatest riders base themselves here in the UK because of the strength of the sport and quality of competition.

-Team GBR was unbeaten at European Championships from 1995-2009.
-Currently it holds the World Equestrian Team Silver and the individual World Equestrian Bronze (William Fox-Pitt).
-The Olympic years are always special in the eventing world and never less so that at the 2012 London Olympic Games.
+Team GBR was unbeaten at European Championships from 1995-2009, and regained the team gold medal at the 2017 Europeans in Strzegom.
+Olympic years are always special and never more so that at London 2012 London.
 The Games exceeded all expectations and will go down in history as the most successful Olympics for the equestrian disciplines.
-Eventing Team GBR (William Fox-Pitt, Mary King, Zara Phillips, Nicola Wilson & Tina Cook) did an amazing job and came home with the Silver medal.
+Eventing Team GBR (William Fox-Pitt, Mary King, Zara Phillips, Nicola Wilson & Tina Cook) won the Silver medal.